pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

         <% end %>
       </div>

-Let's update our JavaScript to return the first form params to the second form.
-This way the customer only has to enter a few more required inputs.
+Let's update our JavaScript to return the first form's parameters to the second form.
+This minimizes the number of inputs that the user or customer has to add.

     # views/products/quote.js.erb